Watch a video of this sermon here

 It’s easy for us to shake our heads at those foolish Corinthians.
 That is, until we read Paul’s question, “Where is the debater of this age?”
 And suddenly we remember all those arguments we’ve been following, or maybe even been part of on social media.
 Arguments about politics and moral issues, arguments about rights and rules, arguments about values and opinions – arguments that do not, in any way, point people to the saving grace of the cross of Christ.

-And this does not just mean the cross.
+And this transformation doesn’t stop at the scandal of the cross.
 God continues to favor the weak, the poor, the outcast, the undereducated, and those who live on the margins of society, because God invites all to become people of God.
 Just as Jesus ate with outcasts when he walked this earth, Christ continues, through us, to welcome the sinner into his fellowship.

 St. John Chrysostom once said, “You dishonor this [communion] table when you do not judge worthy of sharing your food someone [Christ has] judged worthy to take part in this meal.”